saffist3r/Java-Network-Fetcher/README.md

-# Sniffer Project
+# Network Fetcher Project
-JAVA Project about Sniffing networks to get some intels
+A network Discovery App using the NMAP API.